yusufdemrr/MoView/PROJECT_REQUIREMENTS.md

 ## 1. Project Objective

 The primary objective of this project is to develop a comprehensive web application that enables users to search for films, rate them, and share their reviews.
-The system integrates film data from the TMDb API, provides AI-powered sentiment analysis, and includes a complete user authentication system.
+The system integrates film data from the TMDb API, provides local keyword-based sentiment analysis and AI-powered movie recommendations, and includes a complete user authentication system.
 This application serves as a portfolio piece demonstrating full-stack development capabilities with modern cloud deployment.

 ## 2. Technology Stack